codimoc/secret-wallet/README.md

 On the other hand, if a device is lost or stolen, the memorable password is still required to access the secrets.
 The AWS security layer does not help in this case, with the AWS secure credentials helpfully located on the compromised device's file system.

+## <a id="local_storage"></a> Using local storage
+Starting from version 0.6.3, this application expands the storage solutions available beyond Amazon AWS.
+This is intended to allow more flexibility for users to chose their favourite storage providers.
+As of version 0.6.3, a local storage database, based on Sqlite3, is added.
+Users can chose this solution as their primary storage instead of-, or in parallel to-, AWS DynamoDB (see instruction on [first configuration](#installation) and [later reconfiguration](#customization)).

+A local storage solution is mostly suited for users that intend to run the secret wallet on a single device, because running this application in local-storage mode on multiple devices clearly results in synchronisation issues between the secrets stored on different machines.
+For this reason, future releases will bring a synchronisation functionality between a master remote storage and the local storage.
+On the other hand, a local storage solution has some appeal in terms of response speed and functionality when the internet is temporarily down or not available.
+Hence a good solution for all users is possibly a hybrid solution, with a remote master storage and a local storage.
+As said this will be targeted by future releases, however it can be achieved already from version 0.6.3 by switching storage type as described [here](#customization) and using the **save** and **load** function for synchronisation.

 ## <a id="concepts"></a>Concepts
 The basic unit of information stored on the remote DB is a **secret**.
 Each secret is identified by a pair of two keys, the domain key and the access key: